DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/prod-promotion.md

 <!--
-This is the PR template for promotion PRs against `prod`.
+This is the PR template for a promotion PR against `prod`.
 -->

 Connected issue: #0000